-Inflammatory bowel disease (IBD), comprising Crohn's disease (CD) and ulcerative colitis (UC), are conditions in which the gastrointestinal immune system responds inappropriately.
-IBD is therefore often treated with immunosuppressing medications to control inflammation and prevent 'flares', a worsening in symptoms, which may be unpredictable.
+Inflammatory bowel disease (IBD), comprising Crohn's disease (CD) and ulcerative colitis (UC), is a condition in which the gastrointestinal immune system responds inappropriately.
+IBD is therefore often treated with immunosuppressing medications to control inflammation and prevent 'flares', a worspatients), only 44% have been to a clinic in the past 3 years.
+There will be many patients who are worried about the effect of the coronavirus ening of symptoms, which may be unpredictable.